rubyjs/libv8/README.md

 installs from source, and second talk to us about setting up a binary distro for you.

+#### Note on ~~OS X~~ macOS binaries

+If you're installing libv8 on a macOS system that is present in the list above, and despite that, RubyGems insists on downloading a source version and compiling it, check the output of `ruby -e 'puts Gem::Platform.local'`.
+If it does not reflect the current version of your OS, recompile Ruby.

+The platform gets hardcoded in Ruby during compilation and if you've updated your OS since you've compiled Ruby, it does not represent correctly your current platform which leads to RubyGems trying to download a platform-specific gem for the older version of your OS.

 ### Versioning

 Versions of the libv8 gem track the version of v8 itself, adding its